 Floats fixed top and bottom are better cast under arm or to the side.
 Always cast your stick float downstream of your location.
 Feather down to ensure the rig lands out straight and in line with the flow.
 This allows the rig to start fishing as soon as it hits the water.

 Line control – wind

 To be able to hold the float back effectively, the line has to be behind the float parallel to the current.
 If you try to fish too far out or on the far side of the river the faster water in the middle will pull the line causing the float to move diagonally.
 If you lift the line off the water, but the wind is blowing in your face, the wind will pull the float off course.
-If the wind is blowing downstream it will cause the water at the surface run faster making it very difficult to keep the line behind the float.
+When the wind is blowing downstream it will cause the water at the surface run faster making it very difficult to keep the line behind the float.

 Other than when using a back lead or holding back hard, the line should be on the surface.
 Not yards of line but just the last few feet.
 To make sure the line floats, apply line floatant or Vaseline to five or six feet of line above the float.
 This makes it easier to mend the line and keep it behind the float.
 Mending the line is done by lifting the line off the surface and place it back down behind the float parallel to the flow.

 How much do you hold the float back?

 I like to start at half the surface speed, but to be honest you will have to experiment.
 Start with half speed then slow it down or allow it to run faster and see what happens.